 The result?
-“No change” was found in any of the 28 measures of drinking or negative results.
+“No change.”
+There was was none in any of the 28 measures of drinking or negative results.
 In short, the “A Matter of Degree” program is a costly flop.1

 Glowing news reports on the program repeatedly promised success.
 But it never occurred.

 Yet the “A Matter of Degree” program was doomed to fail from the start.
-That’s because the program is based on faulty assumptions. [[[about the causes and cures of alcohol abuse.]]]
+That’s because the it’s based on faulty assumptions.
+They’re about the causes and cures of alcohol abuse.

 “A Matter of Degree” (AMOD) is built on a false belief.
 It’s that alcohol ads, alcohol retailers, college administrators, even college communities are responsible for alcohol abuse.
 On the other hand, college students aren’t responsible for their own actions.
 Instead, they’re helpless victims.

 Creating a dry environment didn’t work on college campuses during National Prohibition.
-Similarly, creating dry or even “moist” environments won’t suddenly work today.”2
+Nor will creating dry or even “moist” environments won’t suddenly work today.”2

 Robert Wood Johnson Foundation

 The temperance Robert Wood Johnson Foundation funded the program.
 It continued to promote the ineffective program and others based on the same false assumptions.
-The Foundation not only ignores the clear failure of its program but also actually implies that it has been a success!3
+The Foundation ignores the clear failure of its program.
+It implies that it’s been a success!3

 But there is good news.
 The social norms technique is effective in reducing the use and abuse of alcohol among students.
 It’s based on the fact that the vast majority of young people greatly exaggerate in their minds the quantity and frequency of drinking among their peers.
 Therefore, they tend to drink — or drink more — than they would otherwise.
 They do so in an effort to “fit in.”